 The program is brilliant.
 With essential course works, the supervisory committee members worked with me to identify research problems.
-The supervisor also worked closely with me, providing sufficient supports in study, research, life, as well as career development.
-Upon finishing the program, I have developed my research capacity and teaching skills, which will help me significantly in my future career.
+The supervisor also worked closely with me, providing sufficient support in my study, research, life, as well as career development.
+Upon finishing the program, I developed my research capacity and teaching skills, which will help me significantly in my future career.

 (Peter Ogban, PhD candidate)

 That was another factor that helped me make my decision to come.
 I didn’t have to worry about my fees and upkeep.
 I can focus on my work and finish (my Ph.D.) on time.

 When I decided to continue my studies abroad, Memorial was one of my first choices.
 I was fascinated to learn about Memorial’s leading role in cold oceans and harsh environment engineering.
 I was drawn to Memorial for the opportunity of conducting experiments in the Faculty of Engineering and Applied Science.
 Without a doubt, I have loved every moment of it.

 (Zheng Yang, MASc. in computer engineering)